RodrigoEstrela/multilayer-perceptron/README.md

 - `--layer`: List of hidden layer sizes (e.g., 24 24 24 for three hidden layers)
 - `--epochs`: Number of training epochs
 - `--learning_rate`: Learning rate
-- plot_cost and show_epochs can also be used here.
+- plot_loss and show_metrics can also be used here.

 Model weights, biases, and scaler are saved in `model_save/`.